Automattic/newspack-development-environment/README.md

 # Install the Prerequisites

+**Note:** this environment was thoroughly tested with the following versions of software:
+- VirtualBox versions 6.0.4, 5.2.18
+- Vagrant versions 2.2.5, 2.2.4

+In case your setup attempt does't complete successfully, please consider up- or downgrading to one of these versions.

-## Install Virtual Box
+## Install VirtualBox

-To determine if you have Virtual Box, run:
+To determine if you have VirtualBox and which version, run:

 ```
-virtualbox
+virtualbox --version
 ```

-This will open the Virtual Box application if you have it already.
+This will open the VirtualBox application if you have it already.
 If not, install from https://www.virtualbox.org/

 ## Install Vagrant